 Select the landing page you want to link to and, upon publishing, the page will link off to the chosen page.

 You can add Web Behavior Tracking, Google Analytics, Google PPC or any other tracking code to your page.
 This is great for gaining in-depth web analytics on your pages that go beyond the 'visits per page' recorded by our standard reporting.

 To add tracking code, click on Utilities positioned at the top of EasyEditor and then click Add tracking code from the dropdown.

 The 'Tracking codes' side panel will slide in from the right.
-Click the Add tracking code button.
+Click Add tracking code.

-Select the appropriate one and add your tracking code into the tracking code box.
+Select the appropriate one and add your tracking code into the box provided.